indiepopart/okta-blog/_source/_posts/2020-09-04-spring-session.md

     com.zaxxer.hikari: DEBUG
 ```

-We are using HikariCP for the database connection pooling, and the option `initializationFailTimeout` is set to 0, meaning ....
+We are using HikariCP for the database connection pooling, and the option `initializationFailTimeout` is set to 0, meaning if a connection cannot be obtained, the pool will start anyways.

 For this example, we are also instructing Spring Session to always create the schema with the option `spring.session.jdbc.initialize-schema=always`.